ShenghaiRong/caffe_srgan/readme.md

 2. For the GAN parts, the code borrows heavily from ["在caffe 中实现Generative Adversarial Nets（二）"](http://blog.csdn.net/seven_first/article/details/53100325) However , I add some new features to GAN parts.
 For examples , make gan_mode support the parameter "iter\_size".
 When your  gan_networks out of memory ,you can set the iter\_sieze : 2 .
 For more details ,you can refference my srgan_is2\_solver.prototxt and train_srgan_is2.prototxt
 3. For the utils of compute_psnr\_ssim , the code borrows from this link [https://github.com/ShenghaiRong/caffe-vdsr](https://github.com/ShenghaiRong/caffe-vdsr) .
 But I modified the codes a lot.
+4. Because of the different caffe version, you may have problem when compiling the caffe.
+If so ,you can just modify the step function in your solver.cpp instead of directly using mine.

 ## Plans
 * [x] Finetuning the SRResNet-MSE model.